Angular bispectrum of matter number counts in cosmic structures: Number Counts

 \subsection{Second order}

-The second-order number count has been computed in Refs.~\cite{Yoo:2014sfa,Bertacca:2014dra,DiDio:2014lka,Magi:2022nfy}.
-It has been shown~\cite{DiDio:2018zmk,Clarkson:2018dwn,DiDio:2020jvo} that these derivations agree at least up to the first order in the weak-field expansion $\mathcal H/k$.
-We therefore limit our analysis to these terms, and neglecting furthermore integrated terms consistently with the linear-order expression~\eqref{eq:1stNB}.
-For convenience, we split the whole expression
+Next we consider the second-order number count \cite[see][for derivations]{Yoo:2014sfa,Bertacca:2014dra,DiDio:2014lka,Magi:2022nfy}. \cite{DiDio:2018zmk,Clarkson:2018dwn,DiDio:2020jvo} showed that these derivations agree at least up to the first order in the weak-field expansion $\mathcal H/k$.
+We therefore limit our analysis to these terms, and furthermore neglect integrated terms consistently with the linear-order expression~\eqref{eq:1stNB}; see the end of the introduction for related explanations and justifications.
+Furthermore, we include the radiative correction at second order by following \cite{Tram:2016cpy}: Specifically, \cite{Tram:2016cpy} employs the first- and second-order expressions in a base $\Lambda$CDM cosmology without radiation \citep[employing a backscaling approach; see e.g.][]{Michaux:2020yis}, and then adds a second-order radiative correction to this base model, essentially by exploiting a separate universe approach.